 Nal’ibali - South Africa’s national reading-for-enjoyment campaign - is proud to be adding two more South African languages to their literacy newspaper supplements.
 Setswana and Xitsonga readers can now enjoy the Nal’ibali supplements in their mother languages from mid-April 2018.
 This latest addition brings the total number of languages to eight, for Nal’ibali’s bilingual supplements.
-It is a significant milestone for Nal’ibali, who fully promotes reading and writing in mother languages.
+It is a significant milestone for Nal’ibali, which fully promotes reading and writing in mother languages.

-“The importance of mother language preservation and promotion is critical and should be addressed as such,” explains Nal’ibali Xitsonga language editor, Mr Gezani Chabalala, who believes language, culture and identity are inseparable and complement each other.
+“The importance of mother language preservation and promotion is critical and should be addressed as such,” explains Nal’ibali Xitsonga language editor Mr Gezani Chabalala, who believes language, culture and identity are inseparable and complement each other.
 Language assists in shaping one’s culture.
 It is important to preserve and promote mother tongue for the language’s continued existence, and as a minority language in SA, Xitsonga speakers will benefit from this milestone.
 People learn and understand better when lessons are conducted in a language they know and understand well, concludes Chabalala.

 Nal’ibali places value on the power of language and cultural relevance in literacy development.
 To cultivate a reading culture and a nation that prides itself on high-level literacy, all children and adults need to understand what they are listening to and reading.
-Real understanding makes it meaningful and enjoyable which is significant for raising readers.
+Real understanding makes it meaningful and enjoyable, which is significant for raising readers.

 “I would like to commend Nal'ibali for giving the Batswana children, and children of other languages, an opportunity to read interesting stories in their own language!
 It is a great effort towards ensuring we cultivate a culture of reading in our children, at the same time preserving our language.
 In my opinion, children who can write and read in their language can easily learn other languages.
 Through storytelling, with special reference to Setswana, our language and culture will be hugely promoted, as Nal'ibali urges children to interact with others, to use their imagination and to learn from these stories” says Opelo Thole, Nal’ibali Setswana language editor.